 Molecular electronics, also called moletronics, is the branch of nanotechnology where the molecular building blocks are used for the fabrication of electronic components.
 It is an interdisciplinary area that spans physics, chemistry, and materials science.
 The smaller size of the electronic components decreases power consumption while increasing the sensitivity (and sometimes performance) of the device.
-These have wide range of applications in the work areas of chemistry, physics, electronics and nano electronics, technology, artificial intelligence and medical equipment.

 Researchers from the University of Basel have reported a new method that allows the physical state of just a few atoms or molecules within a network to be controlled.
 It is based on the spontaneous self-organization of molecules into extensive networks with pores about one nanometer in size.
 In the journal Small, the physicists reported on their investigations, which could be of particular importance for the development of new storage devices.

-A molecular switch consists of a molecule which can be shifted from one stable state to another when it is stimulated with chemical, electrical, optical or even a combination of stimuli.
+A molecular switch consists of a molecule that can be shifted from one stable state to another when it is stimulated with chemical, electrical, optical or even a combination of stimuli.
 These molecules adjust their structural and electronic properties in response to these stimulations.
 The system returns to the actual state once the input is switched to zero.
 The two states, between which it transits, can be its isomers, acid and its conjugate base, or oxidised and reduced states.

-Dr. Jannic Wolf, chemist at the Univ. of Konstanz, has demonstrated for the first time, switching of a single molecule of diarylethene attached with gold electrode at its ends through light beam.
+Dr. Jannic Wolf, chemist at the Univ. of Konstanz, has demonstrated for the first time, switching of a single molecule of diarylethene attached with a gold electrode at its ends through the light beam.
 The advantages of this molecule, approximately three nanometers in size, are that it rotates very little when a point in its structure opens and it possesses two nanowires that can be used as contacts.